CMoebus/PCMs_SICP.jl/README.md

 # PCMs_SICP.jl
-##  Learn Julia, Pluto, and Data Analysis - the SICP Way -
+##  Exploring CS-and DS-Concepts with Julia, Pluto - the SICP Way -
-- A self-study guide on a project-centered path -
+- A self-study guide -

 This is a personal learning-diary when exploring Julia by exploiing SICP.
 I used Lisp and especially Scheme regularly from time to time.
 I loved Scheme for its elegance and minimalism.
 But for production purposes in various scientic projects I had to use other languages for pragmatic reasons, like Fortran, Prolog, R, Javascript, Bugs, Stan, WebPPL and even Python.
 But I was always looking for a language as elegant as Scheme but with a greater usability and usefulness.
 Several year ago David Barber gave advice to give Julia a try.
 In the end I stumbled across the fascinating probabilistic programming languages Gen and Turing, both embedded in Julia.
 That was the starting point to deal with Julia to have a solid fundament for modeling in Gen and Turing.